sdiehl28/tutorial-website/content/nb_toc/_index.md

 weight = 10
 alwaysopen = false
 head = "<label>Jupyter Notebooks</label>"
-lastmod = 2019-03-12
+lastmod = 2019-03-13

 +++

+A list of Jupyter Notebooks I have created on github, organized by topic.

+These notebooks are designed for use with Jupyter Lab and the Table of Contents extension: [JupyterLab TOC Extension](https://github.com/jupyterlab/jupyterlab-toc).

 ### Python Programming

 A basic understanding of Python and programming is assumed.
-These notebooks illustrate some commonly misunderstood topics.
+Some commonly misunderstood examples are presented.

 * [Core Python 1](
   http://nbviewer.jupyter.org/github/sdiehl28/tutorial-jupyter-notebooks/blob/master/python/CorePython.ipynb)